IvyZ23/61040-portfolio/assignments/assignment2.md

 ## Application Pitch

-Planning group trips should be fun, but too often it becomes stressful with long text threads, confusion over dates, disagreements about where to go, and messy cost splitting. **GroupGetaway** makes planning seamless so the only thing groups need to worry about is having a good time.
+Group trips are fun, but planning for them is often not.
+Differing preferences on destination, dates, and cost splitting can become overwhelming, espcially when these pieces of information are scattered everywhere. **GroupGetaway** makes planning seamless so the only thing groups need to worry about for their trip is having a good time.

-**Polling Made Simple**– GroupGetaway lets trip members vote on dates, destinations, and activities.
+**Planning Made Simple** – GroupGetaway allows trip members to vote on dates, destinations, and activities.
 This ensures decisions are made fairly and efficiently.
-For trip participants, this means less back-and-forth and faster planning.
+For trip participants, this means faster planning.
 For trip organizers, it removes the burden of trying to please everyone.
-Travel service providers benefit because clearer decisions lead to fewer last-minute cancellations.
+Travel service providers benefit because clearer decisions lead to fewer last minute cancellations.

-**Smart Budgeting & Cost Splitting** – Money is one of the biggest sources of stress in group trips.
-With GroupGetaway, everyone sets a personal budget, and the app keeps track of shared costs automatically.
+**Smart Budgeting and Cost Splitting** – Money is one of the biggest sources of stress in group trips.
+With GroupGetaway, everyone sets a personal budget and the app will keep track of shared costs.
 Expenses can be split evenly or adjusted based on who will pay for what.
-Trip participants gain transparency, organizers save time, and fewer financial misunderstandings reduce stress during and after the trip.
+Trip participants gain transparency and stress less before and during the trip.
+Organizers save time.

-**Shared Itinerary Builder** – Once dates, destinations, and budgets are set, GroupGetaway provides a shared trip timeline that includes travel details, lodging, and activities.
-Everyone can see what’s planned.
-Trip participants know exactly what’s happening, organizers stay on top of logistics, and service providers benefit from smoother, timely bookings.

-With GroupGetaway, groups can stop stressing about logistics and start looking forward to their adventures.

 ## Concept Design

-concept PasswordAuthentication
+**concept** PasswordAuthentication

-purpose limit access to known users principle after a user registers with a username and a password, they can authenticate with that same username and password and be treated each time as the same user state a set of Users with - a username String - a password String actions register (username: String, password: String): (user: User) - **requires** username does not already exist - **effects** creates new user authenticate (username: String, password: String): (user: User) - **requires** user with username and password to exists - **effects** returns that user
+**purpose** limit access to known users and limit acccess each user has

+**principle** after a user registers with a username and a password, they can authenticate with that same username and password and be treated each time as the same user

+**state**

+a set of Users with

+-   a username String
+-   a password String

+**actions**

+register (username: String, password: String): (user: User)

+-   **requires** username does not already exist
+-   **effects** creates new user

+authenticate (username: String, password: String): (user: User)

+-   **requires** user with username and password to exists
+-   **effects** returns that user

+\
+\
-concept TripPlanner [User]
+**concept** TripPlanner [User]

-purpose Keep track of who is going on a trip and what activities the trip will entail
+**purpose** keep details about a trip all in one place

-principle A user creates a trip for a group.
-The user and the group can add and choose activities to do for the trip.
+**principle** after a user creates a trip for a group, the user can keep add and remove participants to the group, record the location and time the trip will occur.
+Users can update their budget for the trip.
+The creator of the trip can finalize the trip once no more changes are needed or delete the trip if it is no longer happening.

-state
+**state**

 a set of Trips with

+-   a name String
+-   a finalized Flag
 -   an owner User
 -   a set of Pariticipants
 -   a destination String